- Essential Guide to Applying for an Iranian Visa

 Visa in Advance

-If you are a national of one of the countries excluded from the visa on arrival list, however, you do not have any choice but to apply a visa in advance.
+If you are a national of one of the countries excluded from the visa on arrival list, however, you do not have any choice but to apply for a visa in advance.
 In order to apply for this visa, an authorization number issued by the Ministry of Foreign Affairs is necessary.
-Some embassies may still accept visa application without the authorization number, so it is better to check with the embassy at the country you are applying in.
+Some embassies may still accept visa application without the authorization number, so it is better to check with the embassy of the country you are applying in.
 Using this method, you may be able to avoid the extra processing fees.

 For citizens of Canada and the UK, it is required to be accompanied by a government approved guides and have an exact booked itinerary for their stay in Iran.

 Officially, there are two ways to get the visa authorization number: using the official portal or via an approved travel agent.

 Via Official Portal

 Iran's Ministry of Foreign Affairs has recently launched an official online visa portal for travellers visiting the country.
 Unfortunately, many travellers reported that the system was full of glitches – either they were not able to submit the application or there was no updates or confirmation about their application.
 The purpose of this portal seems to be catered for people who are eligible for a visa on arrival to get it pre-approved prior to arrival, but there are some conflicting reports that it's for nationals who are not eligible for visa on arrival as well.
 Up until this point, I have no concrete proof of what the portal is used for.